Need some Christmas inspiration? We’ve got 40 different Elf on the Shelf ideas to help you survive December!

 7: Elf Goes Sledding

 This one is surprisingly easy, but very cute!
 I just took two candy canes and affixed them (with clear tape) to a piece of cardboard, and voila, we have a sled.
+I’ve seen other people make the sled entirely of canes, but adding the cardboard makes it a bit easier to make and move – and you have a space for your elf’s legs.
 Perfect for sticking to a handrail or any fun slope you have in your house.

 8: Up, Up & Away…